alros/rag-python/15-diagnosis/README.md

 are experiencing anxiety.
 The seasonal pattern in their mood changes suggests a possibility of SAD.
 ```

 Result: failure.
-The dialog is the opposite of the dialog inspired by the Depression file.
+The dialogue is the opposite of the dialogue inspired by the Depression file.

 This result suggests that the prompt may be misleading.